Donders-Institute/bidscoin/README.md

 - [BIDScoin functionality / TODO](#bidscoin-functionality--todo)
 - [BIDScoin tutorial](#bidscoin-tutorial)

-BIDScoin is an [open-source](https://github.com/Donders-Institute/bidscoin) python command-line toolkit that converts ("coins") source-level (raw) MRI data-sets to [nifti](https://nifti.nimh.nih.gov/) / [json](https://www.json.org/) / [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) data-sets that are organized according to the Brain Imaging Data Standard, a.k.a.
+BIDScoin is an [open-source](https://github.com/Donders-Institute/bidscoin) python command-line toolkit that converts ("coins") source-level (raw) neuroimaging data-sets to [nifti](https://nifti.nimh.nih.gov/) / [json](https://www.json.org/) / [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) data-sets that are organized according to the Brain Imaging Data Standard, a.k.a.
 [BIDS](http://bids.neuroimaging.io).
-Rather then depending on complex or ambiguous logic, BIDScoin uses a simple (but powerful) key-value approach to convert the raw source data into BIDS data.
+Rather then depending on complex or ambiguous programmatic logic, BIDScoin uses a simple (but powerful) key-value approach to convert the raw source data into BIDS data.
 The key values that can be used in BIDScoin to map the data are:

- 1. Information in the MRI header files (DICOM, PAR/REC or .7 format; e.g. SeriesDescription)
+ 1. Information in MRI header files (DICOM, PAR/REC or .7 format; e.g. SeriesDescription)
  2. Information from nifti headers (e.g. image dimensionality)
  3. Information in the file structure (file- and/or directory names, e.g. number of files)

 The key-value heuristics are stored in flexible, human readable and broadly supported [YAML](http://yaml.org/) files.
 The nifti- and json-files are generated with [dcm2niix](https://github.com/rordenlab/dcm2niix).
+Users can even get more flexibility by providing custom written [plug-in functions](#plug-in-functions) (e.g. for parsing of Presentation logfiles).
 For more information on the installation and requirements, see the [installation guide](./docs/installation.md).

 Currently, BIDScoin is quite [functional](#bidscoin-functionality--todo), but note that only option (1) has been implemented for DICOM files.
 (Options (2) and (3) are planned for future versions, such that (3) takes precedence over (2), which in turn takes precedence over (1)).